MLopez-Ibanez/irace/README.md

 License
 =======

-This software is Copyright (C) 2011-2018 Manuel López-Ibáñez and Jérémie Dubois-Lacoste.
+**irace** is Copyright (C) 2010-2020 Manuel López-Ibáñez, Jérémie Dubois-Lacoste and Leslie Pérez-Cáceres.

 This program is free software (software libre); you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the